TianchengY/hammock_plot/README.md

 ## Getting started
+The hammock plot package is accessible for use from [this website](https://hammock-plot.streamlit.app/).

-You can install hammock from `pip`:
+You can also install hammock from `pip`:

 ```shell
 pip install hammock_plot